zeff96/maths-magician/README.md

 ## Future Features:

-- Add navigations
-- Make it responsive
+- Make it responsive across all devices

 ## 🤝 Contributing